ahampt/Pref/README.md

 ## Installation

-Install Pref yourself to contrubute to the site and use it for your own organizational needs.
+Install Pref yourself to contribute to the site and use it for your own organizational needs.
 There's plenty to add and fix.

 ### Dependencies